TopSwagCode/AspNetCore.Beacon/README.md

 ![Sample app](beacons.gif)

-So I built this small sample AspNetCore 3.0 MVC site, showing each load / unload event.
+So I built this small sample AspNetCore 3.0 MVC site, showing how I log each load / unload event.
 You could really log whatever you want like mouse over events, click events, mouse movement, etc.

 You can be as creative as you like.
 I made some logic to update session data for a user if the user logs in during their use of the website.